abey79/vsvg/crates/vsvg/README.md

 ### Improved linearisation

-*vsvg* retains the ability to convert curved elements into polylines (a.k.a linearisation), as this step is still required by some operations.
+*vsvg* retains the ability to convert curved elements into polylines (a.k.a. linearisation), as this step is still required by some operations.
 For example, exporting to G-code (a feature not yet implemented) typically requires fully linearised path data.
 Likewise, the *vsvg-viewer* crate requires linearised paths for rendering.

 The linearisation process is better than *vpype*, with an improved tolerance handling.
 The segment size adapts based on the curvature instead of respecting an absolute maximum segment length, which minimises the number of points needed when curves are nearly straight.